The Ultimate Guide to Thanksgiving Emails: Ideas & Tips

 • Exclusive Thanksgiving offer 🦃

 1. You can start your email marketing campaigns 2-5 days before the holiday season.
-That’s a great chance to give people more time to read it, as many of your prospects may be busy on Thanksgiving.
+That’s a great chance to give people more time to read them, as many of your prospects may be busy on Thanksgiving.
 In this case, your subject may look as follows:

 • Happy Thanksgiving Eve!